armin-reichert/mazes/README.md

 The included [demo application](https://github.com/armin-reichert/mazes/releases/) demonstrates all implemented maze generators and path finders.
 Using a control panel you can interactively select the generation algorithm, path finder, grid resolution and rendering style ("walls", "passages").

 In many implementations of maze generators a sharp differentiation is made between "wall builders" and "passage carvers" which I find slightly misleading.
-Interpreting a missing edge as a "wall" between two rooms is more a matter of rendering the grid:
+Interpreting a grid vertex as a "room" and a missing edge between two grid neighbors as a "wall" between them is just a matter of rendering the grid:

 <img style="width:100%; height=auto" src="https://github.com/armin-reichert/mazes/blob/master/MazeDemos/images/fluent-passage-width-maze.png">